ZakVinter/Term_Project/README.md

 ## Code

-All saving and loading throughout all the code uses Github as the directory.
+All saving and loading throughout all the code uses the location of the Github folder as the directory.

 ### 1_All_England_Code.R